Get free quotes from up to 5 vending machine service suppliers!

 Think about your competition in terms of other food and beverage vendors, as well.
 For instance, are there other snack and drink vendors nearby?
 If so, you will want to offer a competitive edge over these vendors.
 You can price your vending machine items lower than other available snacks and drinks in the area.
 If there are other vending machines nearby, you consider their product selection, condition, payment options, and prices.
 For example, if you place a vending machine that is newer, provides exciting options, and allows cashless payments, you may win over more customers compared to other nearby machines.

 The next step to securing the best location for your vending machine is to think about types of businesses where you want to place the machine.
 Some business locations will definitely be more strategic than others.
-You want to choose businesses that will naturally generate buyer interest (ie. a location that does not offer food) and have a lot of foot traffic on a day to day basis.
+You want to choose businesses that will naturally generate buyer interest (ie. a location that does not offer food) and have a lot of foot traffic on a day-to-day basis.

 Note: You can’t just place your vending machine anywhere without permission!
 Most locations will require you to follow state and local vending laws.
 You will often have to sign a contract with the property owner.
 Make sure to read up on state and local vending laws when doing your research.